realJohnDoe/Python-8/Eyes/eyes-en.md

 # Calculate the distance between the mouse pointer and the eye
-We can calculate the distance, `distance', using the Pythagorean theorem.
+We can calculate the distance, `distance`, using the Pythagorean theorem.
 See the figure.

 ![image](https://user-images.githubusercontent.com/4598641/224125785-ee2eedc9-2155-4508-9fc2-d8518bfdfe32.png)